Lafayette Rodrigues Pereira: Diplomatic activities

 On 30 May 1885 Emperor Pedro II appointed him minister on a special mission to Chile, to serve as an arbitrator in the Italian, English and French claims arising from the War of the Pacific.
 Arriving in Santiago, he invited all the arbitrators to legally accept the basic procedural norms, drew up a basic regulation of evidence and managed to get all the competing nations to agree.

-According to :es:Mario Barros Van Buren "If you compare the work of the arbitral tribunals that operated in Chile with all the processes for debts and indemnities that were known in America, it can really be said that the process in Chile set a precedent and a legal basis of international importance.
+According to Mario Barros van Buren "If you compare the work of the arbitral tribunals that operated in Chile with all the processes for debts and indemnities that were known in America, it can really be said that the process in Chile set a precedent and a legal basis of international importance.
 He [i.e. Pereira] was treated on the same level as a European power and his views, not always easy, were respected.
 This may seem normal these days, but it was a great triumph in 1882 and a very rare case in the continent's diplomatic history.
 The truly remarkable prestige and intelligence of the arbitrator Rodrigues Pereira contributed to this."

 In 1889, he was once again accredited as a minister on a special mission, together with Amaral Valente and Salvador de Mendonça, in the Brazilian delegation to the First International Conference of American States.
 He left this post on November 17, 1889, when he declined the renewal of his powers by the Provisional Government of the newly proclaimed Republic.
 For this reason he did not sign the final acts that established the International Union of American Republics.